-In today’s dynamic business environment, achieving gender equality is considered to be the essential factor for competitiveness and growth of any organization.
+In today’s dynamic business environment, achieving gender equality is considered to be an essential factor for the competitiveness and growth of any organization.
 To create an inclusive and dynamic economy, it has to be ensured that everyone has got an equal opportunity to succeed.
 Gender inequality in the workplace has plagued the global economy for many decades; if it is not addressed by integrating women as an integral part of the workforce in general, it loses out on the skills, ideas, improved decision-making, and perspectives that are essential to address the global issues and to harness new scopes and opportunities.

-“Gender equality is more than a goal in itself; it is a pre-condition for meeting the challenge of reducing poverty, building good governance, and promoting sustainable development.”
+“Gender equality is more than a goal in itself; it is a precondition for meeting the challenge of reducing poverty, building good governance, and promoting sustainable development.”

 - Altering Hiring Practices to increase diversity

 It is an established fact that companies with better gender diversity ratios outperform those with the least.
 To start with enterprises can evaluate their company culture.
 Is it an inclusive place to work, regardless of gender?
-But, many companies across major industries fail to realize this because they are dominated by single sex.
+But, many companies across major industries fail to realize this because they are dominated by single-sex.
 As a matter of fact, most of the tech industry roles are usually filled by men, while support-oriented roles such as nursing are filled by women.
 But in both instances, the customers or patients are more diverse than the people who are attending them, where understanding their needs becomes difficult.